swerzd/swerzd/README.md

 - 👋 Hi, I’m Lawrence
-- 👀 I’m a Conversational AI Consultant
+- 👀 I’m a Cognitive Experience Analyst specilasing in practical application of conversational AI & RPA
-- 🌱 I have a expert understanding of the business and product side of AI/ML now looking to become an expert on the technical side
+- 🌱 I have a very good understanding of the business and product side of AI/ML now looking to become an expert on the technical side
 - 📫 How to reach me: message!

 <!---